CyberWarrior5466/nea/report/report.md

 ## Analysis of research

 Students that are interested in coding care a lot about aesthetics and developer experience.
-They expect tools like auto-completion and customizable themes to be present in any development environment they use.
-Specifically my client expects first class support in  vscode, pycharm and repl-it.
-However my goal will be to prioritize core language features and getting a working AQA pseudo-code translator before tackling the editor features my client requests.
-Students that are interested in coding care a lot about aesthetics and developer experience.
-They expect tools like auto-completion and customizable themes to be present in any development environment they use.
-Specifically my client expects first class support in  vscode, pycharm and repl-it.
-However my goal will be to prioritize core language features and getting a working AQA pseudo-code translator before tackling the editor features my client requests.
+They expect tools like auto-completion and customizable themes to be present in developer environment.
+Specifically support for IDEs such as vscode, pycharm and repl-it.
+I will prioritize core language features and getting a working AQA pseudo-code translator stable before tackling more specific IDE features.

 ## Background